lino-framework/cg/docs/vision.rst

 =========================

 We believe that proprietary software is not a sustainable option for a free human civilization.
-We believe that the future belongs to sustainable free software.
+We believe that the future belongs to sustainably free software.
 This belief is not naive.
 There is a growing list of organizations devoted to free software [#wikipedia1]_.
 Many developers feel that free software is fundamentally better than proprietary software [#fsf1]_.

+A legally free :term:`software product` cannot be sustainable when one of its components is non-free.
+Documentation is an important part of a product.
+An otherwise free product is not sustainable when documentation and expert knowledge about it is controlled by a single actor.

-What seems obvious to many developers is obviously less clear to managers, stakeholders and investors.
+What seems obvious to many developers is obviously less clear to investors.
 Many business models in software industry still rely on some proprietary part for generating revenue.
 Some carriers of free software products gain control over the usage rights on some part of the product like an installer or a front end.
 Such attempts are quickly disclosed and lead to a free (but weakened) fork in the best case, or to the death of the product in the worst case.

-A free :term:`software product` cannot be sustainable when some of its components is non-free.
-Documentation is an important part of a product.
-An otherwise free product is not sustainable when documentation and expert knowledge about it is controlled by a single actor.

 Objective : Why we exist
 ========================